nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - How do I use the UG?
   - [UPPER_CASE], i.e upper case letters in [], are parameters to be supplied by the user
   - So, if the command is `rm [INDEX]`, it can be `rm 1`.
 Of course, the parameters have to abide by TrAcker's restrictions
-  - Other than -date and -file in the event features, there are no other optional parameters
+  - Other than -date and -file in the event features, and the edit student command, there are no other optional parameters
 - What do the symbols mean?
   - :information_source: - are important information to note
   - :bulb: - are usage tips/shortcuts